andypotatohy/roast/README.md

 Huang, Y., Thomas, C., Datta, A., Parra, L.C., [Optimized tDCS for Targeting Multiple Brain Regions: An Integrated Implementation](https://ieeexplore.ieee.org/abstract/document/8513034).
 Proceedings of the 40th Annual International Conference of the IEEE Engineering in Medicine and Biology Society, Honolulu, HI, July 2018, 3545-3548

-If you also use the MultiPriors for segmentation by turning on the `multipriors` option, please cite this:
+If you also use the Multiaxial for segmentation by turning on the `multiaxial` option, please cite this:

 Hirsch, L., Huang, Y., Parra, L.C., [Segmentation of MRI head anatomy using deep volumetric networks and multiple spatial priors](https://www.spiedigitallibrary.org/journals/journal-of-medical-imaging/volume-8/issue-3/034001/Segmentation-of-MRI-head-anatomy-using-deep-volumetric-networks-and/10.1117/1.JMI.8.3.034001.short).
 Journal of Medical Imaging, Vol. 8, Issue 3, 034001 (June 2021).